 Once again, the situation regarding the main timber operator in Poland is worse.
-According to the responses received by ClientEarth to our environmental information requests, only 72 checks were performed on State Forests in the period following the entry into force of the EUTR until the first quarter of 2021.
-Considering that State Forests operates within 430 forests districts, this means that - as of early 2021 - more than 80% of forest districts have never been checked regarding compliance with the EUTR.
-Although the EPI Guidelines require the regional inspector-
+According to the responses received by ClientEarth to our environmental information requests, only 92 checks were performed on State Forests in the period following the entry into force of the EUTR until end of 2022.
+Considering that State Forests operates within 429 forests districts, this means that - as of early 2023 - almost 80% of forest districts have never been checked regarding compliance with the EUTR.
+Although the EPI Guidelines require the regional inspectorates to perform at least one check on domestic operators anually, in 2021 there still were inspectorates that have never conducted any check on any of the entities of State Forests87.